Carmel - Compact Fiber Based Femtosecond Laser (CFL)

 - Non-linear optical studies

-- Ti:Sapphire oscillator
+- Replacement of a Ti:Sapphire oscillator

 Due to our continuous improvement program, specifications are subject to change without notice

 Other Calmar products used for multiphoton microscopy and laser spectroscopy include: